Among the themes: Do your homework, know what you're doing, invest for the long-term. And try to enjoy, too

 11. “The best stock to buy is the one you already own.” —Peter Lynch

 12. “Investing should be more like watching paint dry or watching grass grow.
-If you want excitement, take $800 and go to Las Vegas.” —Paul Samuelson, eminent economist and Nobel Prize winner
+If you want excitement, take $800 and go to Las Vegas.” —Paul Samuelson, Nobel Prize-winning economist

-You should know what you own and believe in its money-making power.
-For that reason, watching your retirement portfolio and making changes every day is not necessary and may even be detrimental to your long-term wealth.
+For the average investor, making changes every day to your portfolio is not necessary and may even be detrimental to your long-term wealth.

-Another great investor warning against short-term trading.
+Another authority warning against short-term trading.
 Seems to be a theme among the greats, doesn’t it?

 15. “The question isn’t at what age I want to retire, it’s at what income.” —George Foreman, former pro boxer, entrepreneur

-16. “The four most dangerous words in investing are: ‘This time it’s different.’” —Sir John Templeton, investor who pioneered the use of globally diversified mutual funds
+16. “The four most dangerous words in investing are: ‘This time it’s different.’” —Sir John Templeton, banker, and fund manager

-19. “It’s not how much money you make, but how much money you keep, how hard it works for you and how many generations you keep it for.” —Robert Kiyosaki, businessman, author and founder of the Rich Dad Company
+19. “It’s not how much money you make, but how much money you keep, how hard it works for you and how many generations you keep it for.” —Robert Kiyosaki, author, and founder of the Rich Dad Company

 Like Peter Lynch, Kiyosaki sounds the theme of investment income vs. earned income—and how you can’t do it on earned income alone.